Potential Fraud Ruining Credit

 Be vigilant about these indicators of potential credit fraud:

-- Unfamiliar accounts or charges on your credit report.
+- Unfamiliar accounts or charges appearing on your credit report.

-- Rejection of credit applications due to unknown negative reports.
+- Denial of credit applications due to unknown negative reports on your credit file.

 Steps to Protect Your Credit from Fraud